alzpk/restcountries-php-api-wrapper/README.md

 ## More info

-_Check https://github.com/amatosg/restcountries for more info_
+_Check https://github.com/amatosg/restcountries for more info._